Sheepolution/how-to-love/book/chapter5.md

 end
 ```

-So now the x-position of our rectangle is the value of ``x``.
+So now the x-position of our rectangle is the value of `x`.

-Note that the variable name ``x`` is just a name.
-We could've named it ``icecream`` for that matter.
+Note that the variable name `x` is just a name.
+We could've named it `icecream` or `unicorn` or whatever.
 Functions don't care about variable names, it only cares about its value.

 Now we want to make the rectangle move.
 We do this in love.update.
-Every update we want to increase ``x`` by 5.
-In other words, ``x`` needs to be value of ``x`` + 5.
+Every update we want to increase `x` by 5.
+In other words, `x` needs to be value of `x` + 5.
 And that's exactly how we write.

 ```lua
 function love.update()